SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-08-24-remote-machine-debugging-with-windows-8.markdown

 As you would expect it is nice and simple and gives you browsing options (for your local Subnet only, if you do not know what a Subnet is just think computers near you), granted the browsing options will also depend on your PC’s firewall settings and the general network setup (for instance my corporate LAN does not allow this kind of browsing so it does not work)

-As a backup 9and for picky people I guess)&nbsp; you can also enter either the name or the IP4 address of the target machine, e.g. 192.168.0.3.
+As a backup 9and for picky people I guess)  you can also enter either the name or the IP4 address of the target machine, e.g. 192.168.0.3.

 Once connected your up and running, deploy as many times as you like with no ill effects.